 Serengeti primarily manages pooled investment vehicles on behalf of institutions and private company executives.
 It also provides investment advice on a non-discretionary basis to institutions, pension plans, high-net-worth individuals and other sophisticated investors.

-The firm doesn’t publish its minimums, but according to its most recent filings with the Securities and Exchange Commission (SEC), minimum investments for its private funds range from $100,000 to $25 million.
+The firm doesn’t publish its minimums, but according to filings with the Securities and Exchange Commission (SEC), minimum investments for its private funds range from $100,000 to $25 million.

 Services Offered by Serengeti Asset Management